ikemtz/NRSRx/guidelines.md

 It's also important that the Swagger application be configured to support the same authentication mechanisms as the API.

-## Microservices should be built around the technology best suited to meet business needs.
+## Microservices should be built around the technology best suited to meet business needs
 If you need to serve data, then OData is an excellent choice.
 If you need to persist domain objects and state, then WebApi would be the appropriate direction.

 ## Eventing and inter-microservice dependencies